pydio/pydio-doc-developer-guide/introduction.md

 Pydio Cells is a full rewrite of Pydio backend using Go, a modern server language developed and used by Google.
-Although still relying on PHP for the frontend part, most of the core features are now running in microservice architecture.
+Most of the core features are now running in microservice architecture.
 Microservices are small pieces of software that can run independently, scale-out easily by running on a distributed infrastructure, and they communicate using gRPC.

+The main frontend is implemented using ReactJS framework, together with Material UI best practices.

 ## Audience